“When she smiles, she still looks like Dorothy in ‘The Wizard Of Oz’ instead of Judy at 45.” – Robert J. Herguth, 1967

 October 7, 1938: A milestone in movie history occurred when Judy pre-recorded “Over the Rainbow” for The Wizard of Oz.
 The arrangement was provided by Murray Cutter.
 This was Judy’s first recording of the song and the first recording of the song by anyone.
 The song wasn’t filmed until March 1939.

-The version heard in the film was edited together by taking the first verse of Take 5 and joining it to the bulk of Take 6.
+The final version as heard in the film was edited together by taking the first verse of Take 5 and joining it to the bulk of Take 6.

 Listen to all of the surviving takes here:

-Listen to the final version used in the film with the introduction that was prerecorded on April 13, 1939, “Intro to Rainbow” here:
+Listen to the final version in stereo with the introduction that was prerecorded on April 13, 1939 here:

 Also on this day was the last recording session for Listen, Darling, which was devoted to the underscore.
 It was common for the underscoring of films to be recorded last after the films were almost completed.
 Listen, Darling had a very fast production schedule.
 It was rushed into production when it became apparent that the start of production on The Wizard of Oz would be delayed.
 Judy completed filming Listen, Darling in early October.
 It was released on October 16th.